Evolution of coexisting long and short period stellar activity cycles: Discussion of individual stars

-{\bf HD~76151} (blue $f$ symbol) is a G3V star with only a short cycle period of $2.5\yr$.
-This agrees with the predicted one.
-A longer period of $16.2\yr$ is predicted, but not seen in the current data.
+{\bf HD~76151} (blue $f$ symbol) is an active ($\log R'_{\rm HK}=-4.66$) G3V star ($1.6\Gyr$) with only a short cycle period of $2.5\yr$.
+This agrees with the computed one of $3.1\yr$.
+A longer period of $16.1\yr$ is computed, which is close to the $20.9\yr$ period found by \cite{Egeland17}, but it was not reported by \cite{Bal+95}.
+On the other hand, \cite{Egeland17} reported a $5.0\yr$ period, but his periodogram also shows a peak at $2.6\yr$.

-{\bf HD~146233} (=~18~Sco, blue $l$ symbol), is the currently accepted best solar twin.
-Its cycle period of $7.1\yr$ \citep{Hall07b} agrees well with the predicted value of $6.4\yr$.
+{\bf HD~146233} (=~18~Sco, blue $l$ symbol) is the currently accepted best bright solar twin ($4.1\Gyr$).
+Its cycle period of $7.1\yr$ \citep{Hall07b} agrees well with the computed value of $6.1\yr$. \cite{Egeland17} found $1.9$, $6.5$, and $13.9\yr$ periods.

+{\bf HD~166620} (red o symbol) is a slowly rotating inactive K5~dwarf ($6.2\Gyr$) with a cycle period of $15.8\yr$, which is below the computed $11.7\yr$ value.
+It has $\log\bra{R'_{\rm HK}}=-4.96$, which is slightly (0.1~dex) below the value expected for its slow rotation period of $42.4\days$.
+In all other aspects, it is unexceptional; it has a similar age and $\bra{R'_{\rm HK}}$ value to HD~16160 (red d symbol), which has an even longer rotation period of $48\days$.

-{\bf KIC~8006161} (=~HD~173701, blue $o$ symbol), is a G8V star with a short period of $7.7\yr$, which is somewhat shorter than the predicted $9.6\yr$.
+{\bf KIC~8006161} (=~HD~173701, blue $o$ symbol), is a G8V star ($4.6\Gyr$) with a short period of $7.7\yr$, which is somewhat shorter than the computed $8.6\yr$.
 With [Fe/H]~=~0.34, this star has the largest metallicity in our sample.

-{\bf KIC~10644253} (blue $p$ symbol) is a young solar analog of spectral type G5V \citep{Salabert16a} with a $1.6\yr$ cycle period \citep{Salabert16b} determined from seismology, which agrees well with the predicted period of $1.9\yr$.
-The predicted value for the longer cycle of $12.2\yr$ is not observed, but looking for a longer cycle should be a priority for future observations.
+{\bf KIC~10644253} (blue $p$ symbol) is a young ($0.9\Gyr$) solar analog of spectral type G5V \citep{Salabert16a}, with a $1.5\yr$ cycle period \citep{Salabert16b} determined from seismology, which is shorter than the computed period of $2.3\yr$.
+The computed value for the longer cycle of $12.1\yr$ is not observed, but looking for a longer cycle should be a priority for future observations.

-There are several other K~dwarfs with single short cycles that are not discussed here in detail: HD~3651, HD~4628, HD~16160, HD~26965, HD~32147, HD~160346, HD~166620, HD~201091, and HD~219834B.
-In all of these cases, the observed cycle periods are close to the predicted values.
+There are several other K~dwarfs with single short cycles that are not discussed here in detail: HD~3651, HD~4628, HD~16160, HD~26965, HD~32147, HD~160346, HD~201091, and HD~219834B.
+In all of these cases, the observed cycle periods are close to the computed values.
+Their ages are in the range $3.3$--$7.2\Gyr$.